Understanding

 Protecting a child with congenital athymia from infection requires constant care and attention

 Children with congenital athymia need special care to minimize the risk of life-threatening infections.
-One of the most important things that your child’s healthcare provider will discuss with you is isolation—both in the hospital and in the home.1
+One of the most important things that your child’s healthcare provider will discuss with you is isolation—both in the hospital and in the home.

-Limiting or restricting visitors in the home1
+Limiting or restricting visitors in the home

-Frequent handwashing1
+Frequent handwashing

-If possible, homeschooling other children in your family and/or working from home3
+If possible, homeschooling other children in your family

 It may not be possible for every family member to isolate.